Lillo Brancato

-Lillo Brancato Jr. (born Saul Rodriguez; August 30, 1976) is an American actor.
-He is best known for his portrayal of Calogero “C” Anello in Robert De Niro's 1993 directorial debut, A Bronx Tale.
-He also portrayed Matthew Bevilaqua, a young mobster on The Sopranos.
+Lillo Brancato Jr. (born August 30, 1976) is an American actor.
+He is best known for his portrayal of Calogero in Robert De Niro's 1993 directorial debut, A Bronx Tale.
+He also portrayed Matthew Bevilaqua, a young aspiring mobster, on The Sopranos.

-Brancato was arrested on December 10, 2005, in the Bronx for the murder of police officer Daniel Enchautegui, who was at home and off-duty at the time of his death, during a botched burglary.
-Brancato was charged with second-degree murder, and his trial began on November 17, 2008.
-On December 22, 2008, a jury found him not guilty of murder, but found him guilty of first-degree attempted burglary.
-On January 9, 2009, a judge sentenced him to 10 years in prison.
-On December 31, 2013, he was released on parole.

 Early life

-Brancato was born Saul Rodriguez in Bogotá, Colombia, on August 30, 1976.
+Brancato was born Saúl Rodríguez in Bogotá, Colombia, on August 30, 1976.
 Adopted when he was four months old, he was raised by Italian-American parents, Lillo Brancato Sr., a construction worker, and Domenica, an electrolysist, in Yonkers, New York.
 Brancato studied at Mount Saint Michael Academy.
 His adoptive brother, Vinny, briefly worked as a fashion model and now works as a Yonkers civil servant.

 Although he was born in Colombia, Brancato has said, "I consider myself Italian.
 I was raised to eat pasta."
 Brancato was discovered in 1992, while swimming at New York's Jones Beach, by a talent scout who noticed Brancato's resemblance to Robert De Niro.
 Brancato was a fan of De Niro and impressed the scout with an impression of Travis Bickle from Taxi Driver.
-This won him the role of De Niro's son in A Bronx Tale.
+This won him the role of De Niro's son in A Bronx Tale (1993).